Master’s in Adult Education

 What is accreditation?
 In short, accreditation is like quality assurance through peer review.
 When a school or program is accredited, it has proven that it meets the standards established by an organization representing that academic field.
 For more information on accreditation, please visit: ed.gov/accreditation

 Every school uses a different technology to facilitate learning, such as Moodle.
 Such online learning platforms include discussion boards and multimedia lectures.
+These virtual classrooms can be accessed online and usually do not require software installation.
 Some online learning environments are better than others, so it might be a good idea to review their system before signing on.

-Many schools will often give students access to databases and research centers.
-It's always helpful to find out what resources will be available for you.
+Many schools will often give students access to online databases and research centers.
+This is very handy, as you will be required to conduct a lot of research over the course of your Master's Degree in Adult Education program.
+Schools will also offer student services such as technology assistance, mentorship programs, and advising.
+It's always helpful to find out what resources will be available for you before signing on.

-Good schools will have an organized plan of what students should have learned and be able to do upon completion of the program.
+Good schools, whether online or on-campus, will have an organized plan of what students should have learned and be able to do upon completion of the program.
+This is often referred to as student learning outcomes.
+These are statements that describe skills, knowledge, and ideas that students should have after successfully completing program requirements.

 Is an Online Degree Right for You?